camaraproject/Commonalities/documentation/API-design-guidelines.md

 This section is focused in the guidelines about error responses around the concept of `device` object.

-Following table compiles the guidelines to be adopted:
+The Following table compiles the guidelines to be adopted:

 | **Case #** | **Description**                                                            | **Error status** |         **Error code**         | **Message example**                                      |
 |:----------:|:---------------------------------------------------------------------------|:----------------:|:------------------------------:|:---------------------------------------------------------|